jum/caddy-docker-proxy-redis/LOGGING.md

 propagate traceparent information for golang apps using a suitable http middleware and adding trace information to the log see:
 [slog-traceparent](https://github.com/jum/slog-traceparent)

+The simpletrace format for Loki would be "tempo".